Prior99/native-image-diff/README.md

 };

 const { image, pixels, totalDelta } = diffImages(image1, image2);
-// `image` now containes the width and the height of an RGBA image
+// `image` now contains the width and the height of an RGBA image
 // visualizing the difference between `image1` and `image2`.
-// `pixels` is the amount of pixels which didn't match.
+// `pixels` is the number of pixels which didn't match.
-// `totalDelta` is a relatively scaled number with higher values being
+// `totalDelta` is a number denoting the relative difference
+// between the images with higher values being
-// the most different and `0` being total equal.
+// the more different and `0` being entirely equal.
 ```

-The two buffers in `image1` and `image2` are expected to contain an RGB or RGBA encoded 8bit image.
+The two buffers in `image1` and `image2` are expected to contain an RGB or RGBA encoded 8-bit image.
 In the above example an RGB image was used.

 Both images will be compared pixel-per-pixel and the result as well as a visualization of the difference is returned.